feynon/carlosbecker.com/content/post/2018-07-31-goreleaser-lessons-learned.md

 If you write too much, people probably won't read.
 It is also likely to get too complex, thus also hard to grasp.
-If you write too little, people maybe will read, but will not learn all things they need.
+If you write too little, people maybe will read, but will not learn everything they need.

 Writing more docs also eventually leads to more complicated and confusing docs - just like writing more code, who knew!?

-I tried to provide some kind of commented config examples, thinking it may be straightforward enough (as people could copy and change), but, just as most commented config files out there, most people won't read them.
+I tried providing some kind of commented config examples, thinking it may be straightforward enough (as people could copy and change).
+But, just as most commented config files out there, most people won't read them.
 And I don't blame them, I should probably do a better job on that.

 I still don't know the right/best way of doing this, just learned one more